English Language & Literature

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in English Language & Literature, too.
-About 1.5% of those with this major are international students.
+Americans aren’t the only ones with an interest in English Language & Literature.
+About 1.7% of those with this major are international students.

 How Much Do English Language & Literature Majors Make?